kounch/knloader/README.md

 Do you have a ZX Spectrum Next, but you are tired to remember which is the best option to launch your programs? knloader to the rescue!

 This a set of NextBASIC programs which you can configure to remember, and then use, your preferred way to launch other programs (Next/+3e Mode, 128K mode, USR 0, etc.).
-As a bonus, you can put some images (like cassette covers or loading screens).
+As a bonus, you can put some images (like game covers or loading screens).

 This program is not a replacement for the incoportaded Browser, nor offers any other function than to launch other programs.